lupyuen/lupyuen.github.io/src/blockly.md

 Drag-and-drop some Blocks and click the Zig Tab.

-The Zig Tab now shows the generated code in Dart (because we copied the Dart Code Generator).
+The Zig Tab now shows the generated code in Zig.

-(In case of problems, check the JavaScript Console.
-Ignore the `storage.js` error)
+In case of problems, check the JavaScript Console.
+Ignore the `storage.js` error.